Async Rust, Part One: Futures

 We're on a roll here!
 It feels like we already have everything we need to

-implement our own sleep
+implement our own sleep:We do not.

 fn sleep(duration: Duration) -> Sleep {